Resampling, Model Selection, & Regularization

 Linear regression is a great initial approach to take to model building.
 In fact, in the realm of statistical models, linear regression (calculated by ordinary least squares) is the best linear unbiased estimator.
 The two key pieces to that previous statement are “best” and “unbiased.”

 What does it mean to be unbiased?
 Each of the sample coefficients (\(\hat{\beta}\)’s) in the regression model are estimates of the true coefficients.
 These sample coefficients have sampling distributions - specifically, normally distributed sampling distributions.
-The mean of the sampling distribution of \(\hat{\beta}_j\) is the true (known) coefficient \(\beta_j\).
+The mean of the sampling distribution of \(\hat{\beta}_j\) is the true (unknown) coefficient \(\beta_j\).
 This means the coefficient is unbiased.

 What does it mean to be best?
 IF the assumptions of ordinary least squares are met fully, then the sampling distributions of the coefficients in the model have the minimum variance of all unbiased estimators.